Welcome to Willow Corner!

 Katelyn Desborough

 Kia ora.
-My name is Katelyn and I am an intern psychologist at Willow Corner.
+My name is Katelyn and I am an Educational Psychologist at Willow Corner.
 As an intern educational psychologist working at Willow Corner, I am committed to supporting children and young people with developmental differences through a neurodiversity-affirming approach.
 My role involves collaborating with families, educators, and other professionals to conduct comprehensive assessments that celebrate each child's unique strengths and identify areas where additional support may be needed.

 Prior to joining Willow Corner, I worked with Explore Wellbeing as behaviour support specialist, where I focused on supporting neurodivergent individuals and their whānau.
 This experience has enriched my ability to provide tailored, evidence-based interventions and support, empowering everyone involved to both celebrate and address the diverse needs and potentials of each individual.